Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Conclusions

 Besides showing promising results, we also demonstrated several important limitations of the current framework.
-Firstly, the convolution operations that are used in U-Nets strongly rely on underlying structured meshes.
-With moderate effort this limitation can be possibly alleviated, e.g., by creating a mapping between a given arbitrary unstructured mesh and a suitable structured grid.
-Another way of generalising framework for irregular meshes is to use newly developed graph convolutions \citep{graphcnn}, learning on complex shapes and geometries is relatively easier with graph convolution operations.
-Secondly, the current framework performs poorly in prediction of multiple point loads, especially when point loads are applied on adjacent nodes.
-Mechanical coupling can be one of the reasons for this, and one way to alleviate this problem is to include multiple point load examples in the training phase.
-However, this will obviously further increase the computational cost of training.
-Thirdly, we observed that the proposed novel technique to quantify uncertainties in extrapolated regions does not always give reliable predictions.
-Bayeisan U-Nets failed to give reliable credible intervals of predictions when we applied the force on the node which is outside of training region (in spatial dimensions), which will be addressed in the future work.
-Also they didn't perform efficiently when data was missing in the interpolated region, reliable uncertainty estimates in the missing interpolated region can be obtained by using noise contrastive priors (NCPs)~\citep{NCP}.
-We leave these challenging questions for future research.
+Firstly, the convolution operations that are used in our U-Nets' implementation require structured meshes.
+We showed in the paper possible methods to extend our framework to unstructured meshes, which can be done with a moderate effort in the future.
+Secondly, we observed that the proposed novel technique to quantify uncertainties in extrapolated regions does not always give reliable predictions.
+Bayesian U-Nets failed to give reliable credible intervals of predictions when we applied the force on the nodes which were not part of the training procedure (i.e. extrapolated data in the spatial dimensions).
+As discussed in the paper, it seems to be a more fundamental and challenging problem that needs a dedicated approach, which is left for future research.

 \emph{Acknowledgements:}\\

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 764644.
 Jakub Lengiewicz would like to acknowledge the support from EU Horizon 2020 Marie Sklodowska Curie Individual Fellowship \emph{MOrPhEM} under Grant 800150.
 This paper only contains the author's views and the Research Executive Agency and the Commission are not responsible for any use that may be made of the information it contains.